ubntc/go/batching/batbq/README.md

 Internally batbq uses one or more worker goroutines to process data from the input channel.
 If the `Putter` (usually a `bigquery.Inserter`) is stalled, the workers will block.
-The worker will also block if the message confirmation is stalled by unanswered calls to `Ack()` or `Nack(error)` for the currently processed batch.
+Note that the workers will NOT block if the message confirmation is stalled through unanswered calls to `Ack()` or `Nack(error)`.
+Message confirmation is fully asynchronous and sender stalling must be handled by the sender (e.g., based on the number of unconfirmed messages)

-If `BatcherConfig.AutoScale` is `true` a pipeline with slow senders or receivers is automatically given more workers to increase the concurrency level.
+If `BatcherConfig.AutoScale` is `true` a pipeline with receivers is automatically given more workers to increase the concurrency level.
 This results in more batches being collected and sent concurrently via `output.Put(ctx, batch)`.
 However, all workers share the same `input <-chan batbq.Message` and the same `output Putter`.
 Both, data source and output, must be concurrency-safe by supporting concurrent calls of `Ack()`, `Nack(error)`, and `Put(ctx, batch)`.

 ## Multi Batching